Deforming cubulations of hyperbolic groups: Preliminaries.

 The preimage under $\mscr{P}$ of any ultrafilter on $\parclass(X)$ is an ultrafilter on $\mscr{H}(X)$.
 Assuming for a moment that all fibres of $\mscr{P}$ are finite, preimages of DCC ultrafilters are again DCC.
 In this case, we obtain an $\Aut(X)$--equivariant injection $\iota\colon\cmp(X)^{(0)}\hookrightarrow X^{(0)}$, which does not shrink distances.

 As the next result shows, the condition on the fibres of $\mscr{P}$ corresponds to $X$ having no $\R$--factors in its de Rham decomposition.

 \begin{lem} Let $X$ be locally finite, cocompact, essential and hyperplane-essential.
 Assume that $X$ has no factors isomorphic to $\R$ in its de Rham decomposition.
 Then: \begin{enumerate} \item the fibres of the map $\mscr{P}$ are uniformly finite and $\iota$ is bi-Lipschitz; \item $g\in\Aut(X)$ skewers $\mf{h}\in\mscr{H}(X)$ if and only if it skewers the halfspace of $\cmp(X)$ determined by $\mscr{P}(\mf{h})$; \item $\cmp(X)$ is locally finite, cocompact, essential, hyperplane-essential and it has no halfspaces at finite Hausdorff distance. \end{enumerate} \end{lem} \begin{proof} Let $n$ be the number of orbits of the action $\Aut(X)\acts\mscr{H}(X)$.
-If an element $\mscr{Q}\in\parclass(X)$ contains $>n$ halfspaces, there exist $g\in\Aut(X)$ and $\mf{h}\in\mscr{Q}$ such that $h\subsetneq g\mf{h}\in\mscr{Q}$.
+If an element $\mscr{Q}\in\parclass(X)$ contains $>n$ halfspaces, there exist $g\in\Aut(X)$ and $\mf{h}\in\mscr{Q}$ such that $\mf{h}\subsetneq g\mf{h}\in\mscr{Q}$.
 In this case, the halfspaces $g^n\mf{h}$ are pairwise at finite Hausdorff distance, hence $\{g^n\mf{h}\}_{n\in\Z}\cu\mscr{Q}$.
 Part~(1) of Lemma~\ref{structure of SP hyp} implies that $\mscr{Q}$ is a bi-infinite chain and, by part~(3) of Lemma~\ref{structure of SP hyp}, every halfspace in $\mscr{Q}\sqcup\mscr{Q}^*$ is transverse to all the halfspaces in $\mscr{H}(X)-(\mscr{Q}\sqcup\mscr{Q}^*)$.
 This contradicts the assumption that $X$ has no de Rham factors isomorphic to $\R$.
 We conclude that all fibres of $\mscr{Q}$ have cardinality $\leq n$, hence $\iota$ is $n$--Lipschitz.
 This yields part~(1).
 Parts~(2) and~(3) follow immediately. \end{proof}

-We now make Definition~\ref{defn:bald} from the introduction a bit more precise (recalling that, in a hyperplane-essential cube complex, halfspaces at finite Hausdorff distance are always bounded by strongly parallel hyperplanes).
+We now make Definition~\ref{defn:bald} from the introduction a bit more precise (recalling that, in a hyperplane-essential cube complex, halfspaces at finite Hausdorff distance are always bounded by effectively parallel hyperplanes).